top of page

 Installation

-A form of bilateral stimulation will be used to install more positive beliefs systems into the core of your internal cognitive-emotional narrative.
+A form of bilateral stimulation will again be used - this time, to install the more beneficial belief system into the core of the client's internal cognitive-emotional narrative.
+The therapist guides clients towards integration.

 Phase 6